 Sqoop 2 is distributed as two separate packages: a client package (sqoop2-client) and a server package (sqoop2-server).
-Install the server package on one node in the cluster; because the Sqoop 2 server acts as a MapReduce client this node must have Hadoop installed and configured.
+Install the server package on one host in the cluster; because the Sqoop 2 server acts as a MapReduce client, this host must have Hadoop installed and configured.

-Install the client package on each node that acts as a client.
-A Sqoop 2 client always connects to the Sqoop 2 server to perform any actions, so Hadoop does not need to be installed on the client nodes.
+Install the client package on each host that acts as a client.
+A Sqoop 2 client always connects to the Sqoop 2 server to perform any actions, so Hadoop does not need to be installed on the client hosts.